- Food and Cooking»

 Strain into serving pitcher.

 Add to serving pitcher.
-Adjust to your taste of strong or more water.
+Adjust to your taste by adding more water.

 Stir into infusion.
 Adjust sugar for your sweet tooth.